tshepang/blog/content/computing/Rust 'collect' function rocks!.rst

-So, I wanted to populate a Vec with some data, so I did it the following way::
+I wanted to populate a Vec with some data, so I did it the following way::

   let mut vector = Vec::new();